Heritage Plaza South

 Farm Credit will occupy 20,000 SF and includes two lobby spaces, individual workstations, private offices, small and large conference rooms, open collaboration spaces and training rooms.
 The Lunz Group is currently completing design and documentation, providing architecture and interior design services including selection of new furnishings and fixtures for the space.

 Balance Culture, an all-women’s gym, was opened four years ago in a small, one-studio room in Dixieland Village.
-They have since outgrown the space, and they will also be moving into Heritage Plaza’s tenant space to accommodate their continual growth.
+They have since outgrown the space, and they will also be moving into Heritage Plaza South’s tenant space to accommodate their continual growth.
 The fitness studio offers group fitness classes, private sessions, health coaching and community events.
 Their new space will be located on the first floor of the plaza and will be characterized by its high ceilings and large windows overlooking the downtown streets.
 The new location will also offer convenient amenities including locker rooms and showers, along with new class styles that will add more variety and intensity to their current offerings.

-Space for another exciting tenant, Ax-Caliber, is also in progress and is expected to be completed by August of 2020.
+Space for another exciting tenant, Ax-Caliber, is also in progress and is expected to be completed by the end of 2020.
 Ax-Caliber will be Lakeland’s first ax-throwing venue and coffeehouse.
 Enthusiasts will be able to take a break from ax-throwing to enjoy food and beverages in house, including locally roasted coffee.
 The venue will offer 14 lanes for ax-throwing, pool tables and flat screens to provide you with a one of a kind experience!